AdityaRudre/Password-Manager-/README.md

 ## Overview

-A simple and secure password manager created in Python.
+A simple and secure password manager created in Python using tkinter GUI toolkit.
 This lightweight application allows you to store and retrieve your passwords conveniently.
 The passwords are stored in a JSON file, ensuring easy access and backup.

 ## Features